zulip/zulip/docs/development/setup-vagrant.md

 environment,** check [troubleshooting and common errors](#troubleshooting-and-common-errors).
-If that doesn't help, please visit <a href="https://chat.zulip.org/#narrow/stream/21-provision-help" target="_blank">#provision help</a> in the <a href="../contributing/chat-zulip-org.html">Zulip development community server</a> for real-time help or
+If that doesn't help, please visit <a href="https://chat.zulip.org/#narrow/stream/21-provision-help" target="_blank">#provision help</a> in the [Zulip development community server](../contributing/chat-zulip-org.md) for real-time help or
 <a href="https://github.com/zulip/zulip/issues" target="_blank">file an issue</a>

 When reporting your issue, please include the following information: